KRakeesh04/s1/src/content/docs/maths/matrices/20-matrix-norms.md

 ### 2-norm

 Square root of the sum of all elements squared.
-Also called as Euclidean norm.
+Aka.
+Euclidean norm, or Frobenius norm.
+Defined for non-square matrices as well.

 ```math
 \Big({\lVert A \rVert}_2\Big)^2=